WalaHassine/ModelRealTimeFacialDetection/README.md

 You can use this code as a starting point for building more complex emotion detection systems.
 Customize the model, add more labels, or integrate it with other applications.

-## Closing Remarks

-This project provides a simple yet effective way to perform real-time emotion detection using a pre-trained VGG16 model.
-Feel free to explore and modify the code to suit your specific requirements.

-For any questions or suggestions, please contact the author.

 ---